jerichoi224/interval-timer/README.md

 npm install // install external library npm run start // run in development mode.
 ```
-## Update Log

-- 05/28
-    - Initial Commit
-    - Initial Timer Working (Worktime[50], Breaktime[10])
-    - App Icon Complete
-- 05/29
-    - Fixed App Icon showing on app notificaiton
-    - Added Mac .dmg build
-    - Changed to make app show on top of other full screen applicaitons
-    - App doesn't show on Dock (MacOS)
-- 05/31
-    - Added Rightclick menu
-- 06/03
-    -  opens up settings menu
-- 06/04
-    - Modification of work time and break time
-        - Setting updates the new value to user file and persists data
-        - Saving the value will stop the timer
-    - Changed program to use Date.now() instead of rely on Interval
-        - Gets more accurate timing

 ## To-Do
 - Update Settings UI (It looks horrible)